robovines6955/Stampede/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

             These may be complex, but their operation should be explained clearly in the comments, or the comments should reference an external doc, guide or tutorial.
             Each OpMode should try to only demonstrate a single concept so they are easy to locate based on their name.
-These OpModes may not produce a drivable robot.
+These OpModes may not produce a drivable stampede.

 Utility:    This sample type is provided as a useful tool, or aide, to perform some specific development task.
-            It is not expected to be something you would include in your own robot code.
+            It is not expected to be something you would include in your own stampede code.
             To use the tool, comment out the @Disabled annotation and build the App.
             Read the comments found in the sample for an explanation of its intended use.